28th Sunday Ordinary Time, Year C

 in the Church.

-The BINGO Group cordially invite parishioners
+The BINGO Group invite parishioners

-from 10:30AM to 2:30PM
+10:30AM to 2:30PM at the Parish Hall.

 Volunteers